Testing for financial crashes using the Log Periodic Power Law mode: Conclusion

-In our study the two critical parameters of the fitted LPPLs, $\beta$ and $\omega$, do fall within acceptable ranges in 7 of the 11 bubbles.
-Of the remaining four bubbles, an LPPL with critical parameters within their respective acceptable ranges could be found for all but one crash (1973).
-However, these LPPLs did not have the best fits (minimum RMSE).
+In our study the two critical parameters of the fitted LPPL models, $\beta$ and $\omega$, do fall within acceptable ranges in 7 of the 11 bubbles.
+Of the remaining four bubbles, an LPPL model with critical parameters within their respective acceptable ranges could be found for all but one crash (1973).
+However, these LPPL models did not have the best fits (minimum RMSE).
 For one crash (1980) the best fit would be acceptable if the lower end of the acceptable range of $\beta$ was decreased, i.e. a range of 0.01 -- 0.51.
 For another (1981), a fit with $\beta>1$ would also have to be ruled out to save the hypothesis.
 For two crashes (1973 and 2000), there seems to be no saving strategy.
 That the bubbles leading to the 1981 and 2000 crashes do not satisfy the criteria is particularly negative as these are two of the three crashes for which the ranges on the critical parameters were not set {\em post hoc} in the JS studies.

-Finally, while the objection that with seven parameters a curve can be fitted to any data \cite{LPC:1999} is not directly relevant as no goodness of fit is measured here, it is indirectly highly relevant.
+Finally, while the objection that with seven parameters a curve can be fitted to any data \cite{LPC:1999} is not directly relevant, since no goodness of fit is measured here, it is indirectly highly relevant.
 The RMSE of the fit of the LPPL model (Eq. \ref{lppl}) to the data is highly sensitive to small but not to large fluctuations in one of the critical parameters ($\omega$); this makes the search for the LPPL that minimizes the RMSE unreliable.
-Moreover, substantial fluctuations in both parameters together can result in quite small changes in the RMSE.
+Moreover, substantial fluctuations in both parameters together can result in quite small changes in the RMSE \cite{BCP:2010}.
 This suggests that the permissible ranges for these parameters should not be independent of one another.

-Despite these criticisms, and because of the partial success of the hypothesis, in particular for predicting the 2007 crash, we believe that it is worth investigating whether fitted LPPLs with critical parameters in acceptable non-independent ranges can be used to give a probabilistic, rather than an all-or-none prediction of an impending crash.
-This will be the subject of on going work.
+Despite these criticisms, and because of the partial success of correctly predicting the 2007 crash, we believe that it is worth investigating whether fitted LPPL models with critical parameters in acceptable non-independent ranges can be used to give a probabilistic, rather than an all-or-none prediction of an impending crash.
+Furthermore, the use of the stock price alone is unlikely to be the only input for predicting stock market crashes.
+Using both trading volume and the log returns of stock prices in a spin model of heterogeneous agents, \cite{KBF:2008} are able to explain the origins of bubbles and crashes.
+Their approach, which appears promising, suggests a close correspondence between the magnetization of the spin model and trading volume, thereby enabling them to interpret the switch between bull and bear markets.